Unity Mediation Table

 }

-The following list includes the SKAdNetwork IDs of the DT Exchange DSPs and of any of the check boxed mediated networks in the Step 1 table above.
+DT helps you and generates an exhaustive list of the required SKAdNetwork IDs to implement in your Info.plist file.
+The list includes the SKAdNetwork IDs of the DT Exchange DSPs and any check-boxed mediated networks in Step 1.

 Important

-Your Info.plist file will be located in the .workspace project Unity exported under the folder named after your app.
+The Info.plistfile is located in the .workplace project Unity and exports to the folder named after your app.

 Back to Top ⇧